Advanced jQuery

 - can't use

-to refer to the element with the listener --- must use $(this)
+this to refer to the element with the listener --- must use $(this) becasue must

 be running on a jQuery object